rnietoe/Training/docs/AWS/03-Network.md

 * using different AZs and public IP has a cost

 Some **scans** can be performed without alerting AWS, some require you to alert, such as Penetration Testing

+every aws account has a default VPC in each region.
+AWS recomends not deleting them

 You can have up to **5** non-default VPCs per account and region, but you can place a support request to increase the number.